Is more money the solution to all of your problems?

-We've been so conditioned in our materialistic culture to measure success by how much income someone makes.
-But if that were true, the athlete who makes $30 million a year would be more successful than the first grade teacher who makes $20,000 a year.
-The CEO who makes $8 million a year would be more worthwhile than a nursing home worker who makes $17,000 a year.
+But that's a narrow way of looking at things, isn't it?
+If riches are the yardstick, the athlete who makes $30 million a year would be more successful than the first grade teacher who teaches children to read and makes $30,000 a year.
+The CEO who makes $20 million a year would be more worthwhile than a nursing home worker who makes $25,000 a year.

 There is no money in heaven.
 None.
 Not one cent.

-People will not be honored in heaven for how much they earned in life, but for how much they helped other people.
+People will not be rewarded in heaven for how much they earned in life, but for how much they helped other people.

-Imprint that truth in your mind and never forget it: There is no money in heaven.
+Imprint that truth in your mind and never forget it: There is no cash in heaven.

-Jesus was practical.
-Jesus was realistic.
+Jesus Christ was realistic.
 He didn't deny that we need an income to live.
-His foster father, Joseph, ran a successful carpentry business and supported his family with it.
-Joseph needed to buy food, fuel, clothing, and other necessities.
+His foster father, Joseph, worked as a carpenter and supported his family.
+Joseph needed to buy food, lamp fuel, clothing, and other necessities.

-Jesus recognizes the need for money.
+Jesus recognizes this need.
 He just doesn't want us to become obsessed with it.

 When we think about acquiring wealth more than we think about God, we turn money into our god, and break the First Commandment: "I am the Lord your God.
 You shall not place other gods before me."